Ferdynand Ossendowski: Early years

-He was born on 27 May 1876, on his family's manor near Ludza in the Vitebsk Governorate (now Latvia).
-His family was of Lipka Tatar descent.
+Ossendowski was born on 27 May 1876, at his family's manorial estate near Ludza, in what was then the Vitebsk Governorate and is now Latvia.
+His family was Protestant with Lipka Tatar roots.
 He studied at the famous gymnasium in Kamieniec Podolski, but he moved with his father, a renowned doctor, to Saint Petersburg, where he graduated from a Russian language school.
-Then he joined the mathematical-physical faculty of the local university, where he studied chemistry.
+Then he joined the mathematical-physics faculty of the local university, where he studied chemistry.
 As an assistant to professor Aleksander Zalewski, he traveled to many distant areas, including Siberia, the Caucasus and the Altay Mountains.
 During the summer, he was frequently enrolled as a ship's writer on the Odessa-Vladivostok line, a job that allowed him to visit many parts of Asia, including Japan, Sumatra, China, Malaya and Indonesia.
 For his description of his trip to Crimea and Constantinople, he received his first royalty.
 His record of a trip to India (Chmura nad Gangesem: A Cloud Over the Ganges) gained the prestigious Petersburg Society of Literature prize.

 In 1899, after a students' riot in Saint Petersburg, Ossendowski was forced to leave Imperial Russia and move to Paris, where he continued his studies at the Sorbonne, his professors being Maria Curie-Skłodowska and Marcelin Berthelot.
 It is possible that he received a doctorate back in Russia, but no documents have survived.
 In 1901 he was allowed to return to Russia, where professor Zalewski invited him to the newly founded Institute of Technology of the Tomsk State University.
 There, he gave lectures on chemistry and physics.
 At the same time he also gave lectures at the Agricultural Academy and published numerous scientific works on hydrology, geology, physical chemistry, geography and physics.

 After the outbreak of the Russo-Japanese War (1904–1905) Ossendowski moved to Harbin in Manchuria, where he founded a Central Technical Research Laboratory, a Russian-financed institution for development of the ore deposits in the area.
 At the same time, he headed the local branch of the Russian Geographic Society in Vladivostok.
 As such he made numerous trips to Korea, Sakhalin, Ussuri and the shores of the Bering Strait.
 In Manchuria, he also became one of the leaders of the considerable Polish diaspora and published his first novel in Polish, Noc (Night).
 He also got involved in the Main Revolutionary Committee, a leftist organisation that tried to take power in Manchuria during the Revolution of 1905.
 After the failure of the revolution, Ossendowski organised a strike against the brutal repressions in Congress Poland for which he was arrested.
 A military tribunal sentenced him to death for conspiracy against the tsar, but his sentence was later commuted to several years' hard labour.